eBook(ePub) $14, eBook(pdf) $14, Softcover $16.95

-Selected by The Canadian Children’s Book Centre for inclusion in Best Books for Kids & Teens.
+Selected for CCBC’s Best Books for Kids & Teens list

 Recommended Text, Grade 4, Module 1A, NYS Common Core ELA Curriculum, 2014